EU court rejects OHB bid to suspend European Space Agency decisions

-Europe's second-top court on Wednesday rejected an application by German satellite company OHB System AG (OHBG.DE) to suspend two public procurement decisions by the European Space Agency.
+BRUSSELS (Reuters) - Europe’s second-top court on Wednesday rejected an application by German satellite company OHB System AG to suspend two public procurement decisions by the European Space Agency.

 The Luxembourg-based General Court also dismissed OHB’s application for interim relief.